-Under the Foreign Military Sales Program, the U.S. Army Corps of Engineers (USACE), Middle East District (MED) selected Tetra Tech to develop comprehensive master plans and provide design-build construction documents for facilities, pavements, and supporting infrastructure at five RSLFAC rotary-wing bases within the Kingdom of Saudi Arabia.
+Under the Foreign Military Sales Program, the U.S. Army Corps of Engineers (USACE), Transatlantic Middle East District (TAM) selected Tetra Tech to develop comprehensive master plans and provide design-build construction documents for facilities, pavements, and supporting infrastructure at five RSLFAC rotary-wing bases within the Kingdom of Saudi Arabia.
 The plans and documents will support the fielding and operations of various rotary wing aircraft at Forward Operating Bases, a fully functioning training base, and a supply and logistics hub.

 Tetra Tech provided master planning services for each of the five rotary-wing bases to identify and prioritize recommended design and construction activities to support RSLFAC fielding and operations missions over the next 25 years.
 Our team reviewed existing plans and basic design documentation, performed a site assessment, and facilitated a design charrette.
 During the site assessment, the field team conducted site observations to aid in developing layouts for proposed facilities and base-wide utilities, interviewed stakeholders, and worked closely with each base commander to determine their mission requirements, facility and infrastructure priorities, and conceptual layout for their base.